 8.3 Vehicular Architecture Type 2

 Figure 8.3-1illustrates the second type architecture.
-Same as the first type, vehicular domain applications and the M2M service platform described in each use case are mapped to the IN.
-Each vehicle equips a communication module to connect to the a road side unit.
+Similarly to the first type, vehicular domain applications and the M2M service platform described in each use case are mapped to the IN.
+Each vehicle is equipped with a communication module to connect to the a road side unit.

 The raod side unit which provides some functions defined in oneM2M acts as the MN.